avluis/Hentoid/.github/PULL_REQUEST_TEMPLATE.md

-Whenever submitting a PR, please follow this template and replace anything that does not apply -- remove this text before submitting.
-Fixes issue # .<br />Changed proposed in this request:---Commit message:---<br />@avluis
+Whenever submitting a PR, please follow this template and replace anything that does not apply -- remove this text before submitting.**Fixes issue** #<issue_number><br />Changed proposed in this request:---Commit message:---<br />@avluis